 Learn more about managing stress and reducing cortisol levels here

 11) Reduce sugar intake

 There’s hidden sugar in everything these days, which is hugely impacting both our health and our waistlines.

 The benefits of cutting our sugar intake are undeniable, from weight loss to reducing our risk of chronic diseases.

 You can find out everything you need to know about sugar here

-These changes can massively help your weight loss efforts, but at the same time they are all actions and habits we should be trying to incorporate into our daily routine.
+These changes can massively help your weight loss efforts and from a health perspective are habits we should be looking to include into our routine each day.